What is LIV Golf, who is playing and how can I watch?

 When does it start and is it on TV?

-The second round kicks off with a shotgun start at 2:15pm on Thursday 10 June.
+The third and final round kicks off with a shotgun start at 2:15pm on Saturday 11 June.

 LIV Golf has yet to be picked up by a major broadcaster in the UK.